Whether flying into Brazil on business or connecting digitally, the single most important thing you need to know is:

 Make sure that you plan your business appointments and book them even 3 weeks in advance.

-Always try to arrive on time for business meetings in Brasilia and Sao Paolo.
+Always try to arrive on time for business meetings in Brasilia and Sao Paulo.
 In Rio de Janeiro and other cities, it is more acceptable to arrive a few minutes late.

-It should be your Brazilian counterpart that raises the subject of business subject and wait for this to happen and allow the time to do so.
+It should be your Brazilian counterpart that raises the subject of business.
+Wait for this to happen and allow the time to do so.
 At first, it is all about building an honest business relationship.